A rich environment and lively seminar programme

 You should contact staff members prior to making an application in order to identify possible projects and supervisors.
 This is especially the case for international applicants who may not have the opportunity to attend an interview.
 However, it isn’t essential for you to have secured a supervisor before making your application.

-You can use the search function in the “Possible PhD Supervisors” section below or the search function in the People section to identify possible supervisors and research areas/ topics.
+You can use the search function in the People section to identify possible supervisors and research areas/ topics.
 When using the search function to identify potential supervisors, please filter by status and select “staff”.

 Submit your application